Gottfried Heinrich Stölzel: Early life

+As a composer

 In 1710 Stölzel went to Breslau in Silesia, where his first opera, Narcissus, on his own libretto, was performed in 1711.
 Returning to Halle after over two years in Silesia, he composed the operas Valeria, instigated by Johann Theile, for Naumburg, and Rosen und Dornen der Liebe for Gera.
 In 1713 he composed two further operas on his own librettos, Artemisia and Orion, both premiered in Naumburg.

-Late in 1713 he travelled to Italy, where he met composers like Johann David Heinichen and Antonio Vivaldi in Venice, Francesco Gasparini in Florence and Antonio Bononcini in Rome.
+Late in 1713 he travelled to Italy, where he met composers like Johann David Heinichen and Antonio Vivaldi in Venice, Francesco Gasparini in Florence and Domenico Scarlatti and Antonio Bononcini in Rome.
 Returning after more than a year, he spent some time in Innsbruck, and travelled over Linz to Prague where he worked for nearly three years (1715–17).

 In 1715 the post of Kapellmeister at the court of Schwarzburg-Sondershausen became vacant.
 Stölzel applied, but Prince Christian William I promoted Johann Balthasar Christian Freißlich, the court organist, to Kapellmeister in 1716.
 Court musicians such as Johann Christoph Rödiger felt disappointed with their master's choice.

 In Prague Stölzel premiered three more operas, several oratorios, masses, and many instrumental compositions.
 Stölzel was for a short time court Kapellmeister in Bayreuth (1717–18) and in Gera (1719).
 His opera Diomedes was premiered in 1718 in Bayreuth.
-Stölzel married with Christiana Dorothea Knauer on 25 May 1719.
+Stölzel married Christiana Dorothea Knauer on 25 May 1719.
 They had nine sons and one daughter.
 Three sons died at a young age.

 On 24 November 1719 Stölzel assumed the position of Kapellmeister at the court in Gotha, where he worked under the dukes Frederick II and Frederick III of Saxe-Gotha-Altenburg until his death in 1749.

-Stölzel initiated several theoretical works about music, but only one of these was published during his lifetime: a treatise on the composition of canons, of which 400 copies were printed in 1725.
+Stölzel wrote several theoretical works about music, but only one of these was published during his lifetime: a treatise on the composition of canons, of which 400 copies were printed in 1725.

 In 1720 Prince Günther I succeeded his father in Sondershausen.
 He too regretted his father's choice for the court Kapellmeister.
 He asked Stölzel to provide music for the court chapel.
-However, Stölzel did not comply to this request until 1730, when Freißlich was leaving for Danzig (where he was appointed in 1731).
+However, Stölzel did not comply with this request until 1730, when Freißlich was leaving for Danzig (where he was appointed in 1731).
 Until Günther's death in 1740 Stölzel provided music for the Sondershausen court, which included four cycles of church cantatas, other sacred music, and secular music such as serenatas.

 In 1739 Stölzel became a member of Lorenz Christoph Mizler's Society of Musical Sciences.
 As a member of this Society he composed a cantata and wrote a treatise on the recitative, which was published as Abhandlung vom Recitativ in the 20th century.